> Louis Killen > Songs > Cruising Round Yarmouth

 Cruising Round Yarmouth

-Harry Cox of Catfield, Norfolk sang Cruising Round Yarmouth on 2 December 1953 to Alan Lomax.
-A truncated version of this recording was released on the album Songs of Seduction (The Folk Songs of Britain Vol. 2, Caedmon 1961; Topic 1968) but not on the extended Rounder CD reissue that was published in 2000.
-The full recording with one and two half more verses was included in 1994 on the Saydisc anthology Sea Songs and Shanties: Traditional English Sea Songs and Shanties From the Last Days of Sail.
-The original album’s notes commented
+Harry Cox of Catfield, Norfolk, sang Cruising Round Yarmouth on 2 December 1953 to Alan Lomax.
+This recording was included on the album Songs of Seduction (The Folk Songs of Britain Vol. 2, Caedmon 1961; Topic 1968) but not on the extended Rounder CD reissue that was published in 2000.
+A longer recording with one and two half more verses, made by Peter Kennedy in the 1950s, was included in 1994 on the Saydisc anthology of traditional English sea songs and shanties from the last days of sail, Sea Songs and Shanties.
+The first album’s notes commented:

 Ewan MacColl sang While Cruising Around Yarmouth in 1957 on his and A.L.
 Lloyd’s Tradition Records album Blow Boys Blow.
 A.L.
-Lloyd commented in the album’s liner notes:
+Lloyd noted:

 This ballad, as rough as sailcloth and as sharp-flavoured as salt-horse, probably began its life among the “flying-fish sailors” who voyaged to the Orient in East Indiamen and Blackwall frigates.
 The men in the Western Ocean packets learned this song too, but they changed it into a shanty, well-known as Blow the Man Down.
 The present version, which pulls no punches, is from one of the best of English folk singers, Harry Cox of Catfield, Norfolk.

 Louis Killen sang Cruising Round Yarmouth at a midnight folk concert recorded in London in May 1963 for the Decca album Hootenanny in London.
 He also recorded it in 1995 for his CD Sailors, Ships & Chanteys.
-He commented in the latter album’s notes:
+He noted:

 From the “low end” of Sam Larner’s repertoire, which had many boisterous songs filled with humorous innuendo.
 In this one, the humour is increased by the use of shipboard terms to describe behaviour and anatomy, a practise used in many sailors songs.

-Cyril Tawney recorded Cruising Round Yarmouth in 1989 for his maritime cassette Sailor’s Delight: Songs of Seafarers and the Fairer Sex.
+Cyril Tawney recorded Cruising Round Yarmouth in 1989 for his maritime cassette of songs of seafarers and the fairer sex, Sailor’s Delight.
 This track was also included in 2007 on his 2 CD anthology The Song Goes On.
+He noted:

 Eliza (nor surname given) noted in the Mudcat Café thread Lyr Req: Cruising Round Yarmouth in 2013: